Learning Objectives Self-Check

 The oil business is not for the faint of heart - it has always been a boom-and-bust industry since the first oil well was drilled in 1859 by Edwin Drake in Titusville, PA.
 Witness, for example, the changing price of oil since 1970 illustrated in the chart below, compared to the average price of electricity and natural gas in the U.S. over approximately the same period.
 A few things to note:

-- The charts, from top to bottom, illustrate the price of electricity, natural gas, oil, respectively.
+- The charts, from top to bottom, illustrate the price of electricity, natural gas, and oil, respectively.

-- The oil price is its price on the international market, while the electricity and gas reflects average cost for residential customers in the U.S.
+- The oil price is its price on the international market, while the electricity and gas reflect the average cost for residential customers in the U.S.

 - Also worth noting is that the nominal price (the bottom line on each chart) is how much it cost at the time, while the real price (the top line on each chart) is the price in inflation-adjusted dollars.
 The real price is a more accurate indication of how much it cost.

 - It's very important to keep in mind that the scales of these charts are different, even though they each show the past 50 years of prices.
-The real price of electricity has ranged from about 14 cents to 18 cents per kWh and the real price of natural gas has varied from about $7 - $16 per thousand cubic feet.
-However, the price of oil has swung wildly from $20 to over $100 per barrel.
+The real price of electricity has ranged from about 14 cents to 18 cents per kWh and the real price of natural gas has varied from about 70 cents to $160 per thousand cubic feet.
+However, the price of oil has swung wildly from 20 USD to over 100 USD per barrel.

 As you can see from the charts, the price of oil can be quite volatile, even on a year-to-year basis.
 The price reflects a complicated mixture of international supply and demand, and international events can (and do) severely impact the price.
 Note the following sudden changes in prices: